Updates, commentary, training and advice on immigration and asylum law

 Who pays?

 The above is just for the worker alone.
-Family members accompanying them to the UK are also liable for the visa application fee and Immigration Health Surcharge.
+Family members accompanying them to the UK are also liable for the visa application fee and immigration health surcharge.

 Before sponsorship goes ahead, I would always urge employers to check with the person whether they have family and to reach an agreement at the outset on who will bear what costs.
+The sponsor can, for example, agree that the worker will pay their own application fee and immigration health surcharge.

 Case study